What is data governance?

 Data governance benefits

-In a time when organizations increasingly depend on data for every aspect of their business, you can’t afford not to have an information game plan.
+In a time when organisations increasingly depend on data for every aspect of their business, you can’t afford not to have an information game plan.
 Data is at the heart of all computer and technology functions, including accounting and finance, planning and control, order management, customer service, scheduling, process control, engineering, and design – you name it.
 Accurate, reliable data is essential to the effective operation of these systems and functions.

-Given that (good, reliable) data is essential to the business, organizations must attend to the creation, quality, handling, and security of that data.
+Given that (good, reliable) data is essential to the business, organisations must attend to the creation, quality, handling, and security of that data.
 And when they do, their systems and databases can be relied on to truly reflect reality and effectively support decision-making and business success.